What is the free market

 The change of vendor does not involve any cost, with the exception of any costs connected with signing the contract, such as stamp duty and security deposit (which is charged only if the payment of the bills is not is domiciled on a payment card, bank account, post office or Paypal).

-Take advantage of the discount on the list price of the energy component locked in for the first 12 months
+The "Sempre Con Te" offer with a discount on the list price of the energy component for those coming from the Protected Service